-Leica D-LUX Typ 109 versus Sony A7R III
+Leica D-LUX Typ 109 vs Sony A7R III

-The Leica D-LUX (Typ 109) and the Sony Alpha A7R III are two digital cameras that were revealed to the public, respectively, in September 2014 and October 2017.
+The Leica D-LUX (Typ 109) and the Sony Alpha A7R III are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and October 2017.
 The D-LUX Typ 109 is a fixed lens compact, while the A7R III is a mirrorless interchangeable lens camera.
-The cameras are based on a Four Thirds (D-LUX Typ 109) and a full frame sensor.
-The Leica has a resolution of 12.7 megapixel, whereas the Sony provides 42.2 MP.
+The cameras are based on a Four Thirds (D-LUX Typ 109) and a full frame (A7R III) sensor.
+The Leica has a resolution of 12.7 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is considerably larger (57 percent) than the Leica D-LUX Typ 109.
 It is noteworthy in this context that the A7R III is splash and dust-proof, while the D-LUX Typ 109 does not feature any corresponding weather-sealing.